pxxxe/azu/README.md

 | 1 token-layer | 2 Lamports |
 | 70B model (80 layers), 100 tokens | 16,000 Lamports (~$0.002) |

 Revenue split: **80% to the worker**, 20% to the platform.
-Workers accumulate earnings and are paid out once their balance crosses 0.1 SOL.
+Workers accumulate earnings and are paid out once their balance crosses a threshold (to be determined based on Hyperliquid gas costs).

 ---